Safety & Security

 In general, Campus Buildings are open for use Monday through Friday from 7 a.m. to 11 p.m.
 Many of the buildings and classrooms are not open on Saturdays and Sundays except for special events.
 The Switchboard and information center in the Hager Administration Building is always open and is staffed 24 hours a day, 7 days a week.

 Residence Halls are open until curfew as detailed in the Student Handbook.
-For access after curfew, the dormitories are equipped with I.D. card readers.
-A registered resident student, with an approved electronically coded I.D. card, may enter the dormitory by using his/her card.
+For access after curfew, the residence halls are equipped with I.D. card readers.
+A registered resident student, with an approved electronically coded I.D. card, may enter the residence hall by using his/her card.
 Should the reader malfunction or a card be misplaced, access may be gained by going to the Switchboard in the Hager Administration Building and contacting a Security Officer.
 Proof of identity will be required.

 Any Crime which is observed or of which a person has knowledge, must be reported immediately to the Security Officer on duty, to the Switchboard operator, or to the Campus Security Director on extension 2168.
 In the event the director is out of the office, he can be reached via the University Switchboard.

-All Theft or vandalism in the dormitory or dormitory room must be reported at once to the appropriate RD, RLC or RA.
+All Theft or vandalism in the residence halls or rooms must be reported at once to the appropriate RD, RLC or RA.
 The resident staff will make a concerted effort to assist as they are able.
 However, each individual person has the main responsibility for the safeguarding of possessions by keeping them locked up, by locking of dorm rooms, by labeling items for identification, and recording serial numbers, etc. The RDs, as well as the Security Director, have engraving tools which may be checked out for identification of belongings.

 No student or employee is to bring any tobacco product, alcoholic beverage or illegal drug to the campus.
 Confirmation of possession, use or sale of alcoholic beverages or illegal drugs will result in almost certain dismissal from the University.
 Firearms or other weapons are not permitted on campus.
 Individuals who have weapons for hunting, etc., must store them off campus.